 nights are warm.
 Over about 40-45%

 humidity is best.
-If your humidity gets too low indoors, consider using an ultrasonic room humidifier,
+If your plant seem to suffer from low humidity indoors, consider using an ultrasonic room humidifier,

 sold at home improvement stores and some thrift shops.